jdossgollin/2014-matlab-cisternas-brasil/README.md

-# cisternas
+# Rainwater Harvesting Model

+## Getting Started

-Before using this program, please read the documentation located in the 'doc' folder.
+Before using this program, please read the documentation located in the *doc* folder.
 This documentation describes the steps needed to apply this rainwater harvesting model to verifying our results or analyzing new data sets.

+## System Requirements

-Matlab software is required; this program has not been tested on Octave software.
+Running this model requires Matlab proprietary software; this model has not been tested in Octave software.
+Please see documentation for more details.

+## License to Use

+Please read the *license.md* document